Forked Run State Park

 Forked Run State Park is a public recreation area located 3 mi south of Reedsville in eastern Meigs County, Ohio, United States.
 The state park's area is 791 acre, while the lake covers 102 acre.
 The name is pronounced with two syllables for "Fork-ed".
 It fronts on Ohio State Route 124.
 The park borders the Shade River State Forest, from which it was created in 1951.
-The dam was created in 1952, when the park was opened to the public.
+The dam was created in 1952 when the park was opened to the public.

-Park features include campground, rustic cabins, picnic facilities, hiking trails, swimming beach, boat ramps, and disc golf course.
-It also is located close to an Ohio River boat ramp, so the campground also serves Ohio River boaters.
+Park features include a campground, rustic cabins, picnic facilities, hiking trails, a swimming beach, boat ramps, and a disc golf course.
+It is also located close to an Ohio River boat ramp, so the campground serves Ohio River boaters.